Bionic (Christina Aguilera album): Commercial performance

 Bionic fared somewhat better in mainland Europe.
 It debuted atop the European Top 100 Albums, becoming Aguilera's second consecutive studio album to top the chart, staying atop the chart for one week.
 During the twenty-third week of 2010, the album debuted atop the Greek Top 50 Albums, replacing Soulfly's Omen, and receiving a gold certification from IFPI Greece.
 Another successful charting territory for Bionic was Switzerland, where the album peaked at number two, staying within the chart's top twenty-five for five consecutive weeks.
 The album also managed to peak within the top ten in Austria, Belgian region of Flanders, Czech Republic, Finland, Germany, Ireland, Italy, the Netherlands, Poland, Russia, Spain and Sweden.
 On the week ending June 12, Bionic debuted at number twenty-three on the French Albums Chart.
 As of December 2010, it has sold over 10,000 copies in the country.

 The album peaked within the top ten in both Australia and New Zealand.
 On the week commencing June 14, the album debuted and peaked at number three on the Australian Albums Chart.
 It remained in the top five in its second week, and descended to number sixteen in its third week.
+Bionic was certified gold by the Australian Recording Industry Association (ARIA) for shipments exceeding 35,000 copies.
 In New Zealand, the album peaked at number six.
-Bionic was certified gold by the Australian Recording Industry Association (ARIA) for shipments exceeding 35,000 copies.
+The album also reached number one on the Taiwanese Albums Chart, as reported by Five Music on June 24, 2010.